Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Results and Discussion

 \subsection{Semimetal to semiconductor transition}

-The ARPES measurements shown in Fig.~2 clearly reveal that a finite occupation is maintained for both the electron and hole like bands, thereby preserving the semimetallic character of LuSb even at the ultra-thin limit of 6ML.
-This is at odds with the semiconducting-like behavior at low temperatures observed in the transport measurements of the thinner films.
-In Figs.~6A and 6B we show that the conductance drops logarithmically with temperature for the 6 and 12ML thick films, respectively.
+The ARPES measurements shown in Fig.~2 clearly reveal that a finite occupation is maintained for both the electron and hole like bands, thereby preserving the semimetallic character of LuSb even at the ultra-thin limit of 6 ML.
+This is at odds with the resistivity upturn at low temperatures observed in the transport measurements of the thinner films (Fig.~1D).
+In Figs.~6A and 6B we show that the conductance drops logarithmically with temperature for the 6 and 12 ML thick films, respectively.